marcus67/little_brother/ADVANCED_TOPICS.md

 If a user group (setting `ldap_user_object_class`) is provided all users in that group will be offered as potential users to be monitored.
 If the group is missing all users in `/etc/passwd` will be offered that fulfill the same requirements as described above for the section `[UnixUserHandler]`.
-Also as above the requirements can be changed using the same options.
+Also as above, the requirements can be changed using the same options.

 ## Migrating From Older Revisions